Shipping Demand

 • Expansion in world trade

-• China (major manufacturer of finished goods)
+• China as a major manufacturer of finished goods

 • Trade liberalization